cds-snc/exploration-documentation/ExplorationSprintGuide.md

 Next 15 minutes - second interview session insights (documented into insights table)\
 Final 5 minutes - go over what's next

+*Option A is the preferred option, as having less people in the interview is better for the interviewee.

 #### Introduction to Scoring